watermint/toolbox/docs/commands/dropbox-file-tag-add.md

 Add tag to file or folder

+Add a custom tag to a file or folder in Dropbox.
+Tags help organize and categorize your content for easier searching and management.
+You can add multiple tags to the same file or folder.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: